-We are seeking a Clinical Nurse Case Manager who, under the supervision of the HIV Clinical Nurse Manager, will perform duties related to medical case management as a member of the health care and support service team providing services to HIV infected individuals in the Baltimore City Health Department (BCHD) sexual health and wellness clinics.
-The main duties include case management for a select panel of BCHD HIV continuity patients.
+We are seeking a Clinical Nurse Case Manager for the Baltimore City Health Department (BCHD) Sexual Health and Wellness clinics.
+Will work under the supervision of the HIV Clinical Nurse Manager and will perform duties related to medical case management as a member of the health care and support service team providing services to HIV infected individuals.
+The primary duties include case management for a select panel of BCHD HIV continuity patients.

 Case management a panel of HIV continuity patients including monitoring and educating client about medication side effects, disease process, and lab values